 Vaccine Site Closure: San Diego's Petco Park vaccination super station will once again close starting Saturday due to a nationwide shortage of Moderna COVID-19 vaccines, a county spokesperson confirmed to NBC 7.

-The County spokesperson said the closure would last through Tuesday.
+The County spokesperson said the closure would last through March 2.